 It is the feedback loop that is complex, not the token itself.

-Any meaningful token design will necessarily be contextual, and so it is not possible to provide a set method by which to proceed.
+This implies that any meaningful token design will necessarily be contextual, because different communities and their differing goals will produce feedback that makes some designs virtuous in one instance and manipulative in another.
+It is therefore not possible to provide a set method by which to proceed.
 However, we can give you one piece of specific guidance when thinking about token design: be economic.
 By this we mean both that you need to specify exactly how value flows; and that you need to write it in as few lines, and as simple a manner, as possible.
 Here is the general program we try to follow in our own work:

 Ask "Why?" five times.
 Why am I really interested in working on this problem?
 Why is it a problem?
 For whom is it a problem and why does that matter to me?